mattbuck85/django-paginator-rawqueryset/README.md

    p = Paginator(raw_qs, 50)
    p.page(1)
 ```

-or if you just want the RawQuerySetPaginator, you can do this:
+It's also possible to import the RawQuerysetPaginator, if you don't trust the wrapper.
+However, it should work for all use cases:
 ```python
    from rawpaginator.paginator import RawQuerySetPaginator raw_qs = some_model.objects.raw("""SELECT * FROM some_model""")